 Blockly: Another programming language for kids, Blockly relies on blocks of code that can be strung together to create a program.
 It now resides under Google’s umbrella and is typically web-based, although dedicated apps have appeared for Android and iOS.
-Of the two, Blockly is a simpler programming language; Scratch provides additional features.
+Blockly is the simpler programming language; Scratch provides additional features.

-STEM: This is short for Science, Technology, Engineering, and Mathematics.
-It’s a “movement” set forth by the U.S. Department of Education to help teachers and parents prepare students for the jobs of tomorrow.
-It’s designed for student interaction with real-world programs, providing experimental learning activities that push students to investigate, understand, and create solutions.
+STEM: This acronym stands for Science, Technology, Engineering, and Mathematics.
+It’s a “movement” backed by the U.S. Department of Education to help teachers and parents prepare students for the jobs of tomorrow.
+It’s designed to encourage student interaction with real-world programs, as well as provide experimental learning activities that push students to investigate, understand, and create solutions.
 Check out our list of the best STEM-based toys here.